conveyal/analyst-server/docs/api.md

 the query specified by `key1` and the difference is displayed.
-Yellow represents no change, with the opacity indicating the travel time relative to the time limit; blue represents are that could be reached in less than the time limit before but now can be reached faster, with the opacity indicating the ratio; and purple indicates new service, with the opacity representing the travel time relative to the time limir.
+Yellow represents no change, with the opacity indicating the travel time relative to the time limit; blue represents are that could be reached in less than the time limit before but now can be reached faster, with the opacity indicating the ratio; and purple indicates new service, with the opacity representing the travel time relative to the time limit.